ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 3. [Add users to the access group](/docs/account?topic=account-access-tags-tutorial#tagging-add-users-access-group).

 When you look at the specific resources for the VPC infrastructure and specify {{site.data.keyword.filestorage_vpc_short}} as the resource type, you can see the access management tags for the file service.

+## Removing access to a file share from other accounts
+{: #fs-xaccount-access-removal}

+[New]{: tag-new}

+Revoking access to a file share is a 2-step process.

+1. Remove the IAM authorization between the accounts.
+Removal of IAM authorization prevents the other account or service from creating an accessor share and mount target.
+   - [Removing an authorization in the console](/docs/account?topic=account-serviceauth&interface=ui#remove-auth){: ui}[Removing an authorization by using the CLI](/docs/account?topic=account-serviceauth&interface=cli#remove-auth-cli){: cli}[Removing an authorization by using the API](/docs/account?topic=account-serviceauth&interface=api#remove-auth-api){: api}[Removing an authorization by using Terraform](/docs/account?topic=account-serviceauth&interface=terraform#remove-auth-tf){: terraform}

+1. Delete the share binding that connects the origin share with the accessor share.
+This action causes the mount target of the other account to enter a `failed` state.
+   - [Deleting share bindings from the UI](/docs/vpc?topic=vpc-file-storage-accessor-delete&interface=ui){: ui}[Deleting share bindings from the CLI](/docs/vpc?topic=vpc-file-storage-accessor-delete&interface=cli){: cli}[Deleting share bindings with the API](/docs/vpc?topic=vpc-file-storage-accessor-delete&interface=api){: api}[Deleting share bindings with Terraform](/docs/vpc?topic=vpc-file-storage-accessor-delete&interface=terraform){: terraform}